 Sui can also mean to adjust at the right time and perform correctly in accordance with the occasion which focuses on what must be done now.
 Hexagram Yu (16) signifies to be properly prepared for the future, while hexagram Gu (18) means to remove long-standing bad practices.
 They represent what should be done in accordance with the sequence of time.

-Text: Sui (to follow), (which will lead to) great and smooth progress; it is advantageous (or appropriate) to persist; (there will be) no calamity (or fault).
+Sui (to follow): It will lead to great and smooth progress; it is advantageous (or appropriate) to persist; there will be no calamity (or fault).

-Commentary on the text: Sui (to follow); (the one of) rigidity comes and stays below (those of) tenderness; (Sui exhibits its norm in the form of) movement (like the lower trigram Zhen) and joy (expressed as the upper trigram Dui), (which signifies) Sui.
-Greatly smooth progress (entails) persistence (in righteousness), (which will result in) no calamity (or fault).
+Commentary on the text: Sui (to follow): The one of rigidity comes and stays below those of tenderness, which exhibits a norm of movement (conducted by the lower trigram Zhen) and joy (expressed as the upper trigram Dui); this is called Sui.
+Greatly smooth progress entails persistence in righteousness; this will result in no calamity (or fault).
 The world Sui (follows) time; the appropriate action of Sui (following) time is momentous.

-As described by its commentary, Sui is created after a masculine line from trigram Qian (perseverance, heaven) descends and stays at the bottom of trigram Kun (submissiveness, earth).
-(The one of) rigidity (i.e. the masculine line of trigram Qian) comes and stays below (those of) tenderness (i.e. the feminine lines of trigram Kun).
+As described by its commentary, Sui is created after a masculine line from trigram Qian2 (perseverance, heaven) descends and stays at the bottom of trigram Kun1 (submissiveness, earth).
+(The one of) rigidity (i.e. the masculine line of trigram Qian2) comes and stays below (those of) tenderness (i.e. the feminine lines of trigram Kun1).

 Masculine line 1 is the founding and representative line of hexagram Sui.
 Its descent creates the lower trigram Zhen (to move) and the upper trigram Dui (joy).
 Afterward, the one below moves and the one above appears joyous.
 This indicates that the strong one agrees to stay at a lower position representing trigram Zhen.
 It moves according to the step taken by the one above, not its own; its following pleases the one above.
 Therefore hexagram Sui will attain great and smooth progress.
 However its following must persist with righteousness, and then it can be free from calamity or fault.